A Bit of Nondeterminism Makes Pushdown Automata Expressive and Succinct: Conclusion

 \section{Conclusion}

-We have continued the study of history-deterministic pushdown automata, focusing on expressiveness and succinctness.
+We have continued the study of history-deterministic pushdown automata initiated by Lehtinen and Zimmermann~\cite{LZ22}, focusing here on expressiveness and succinctness.
 In particular, we have shown that \HD-PDA are not only more expressive than DPDA (as had already been shown for the case of infinite words), but also more succinct than DPDA: We have introduced the first techniques for using \HD nondeterminism to succinctly represent languages that do not depend on the coBüchi condition.
 Similarly, for the case of VPA, for which deterministic and nondeterministic automata are equally expressive, we proved a (tight) exponential gap in succinctness.

 Solving games and universality are decidable for \HD-PDA, but \HDness is undecidable and \HD-PDA have limited closure properties.
 On the other hand, \HDness for VPA is decidable and they inherit the closure properties of VPA, e.g. union, intersection and complementation, making \HD-VPA an exciting class of pushdown automata.
 Finally, we have studied the complexity of resolvers for \HD-PDA, showing that positional ones always suffice, but that they are not always implementable by pushdown transducers.
 Again, \HD-VPA are better-behaved, as they always have a resolver implementable by a VPA.